Bhaskar-kumar-arya/resume-job-matchmaker/README.md

 This repository contains a lightweight, functional Proof of Concept. **It is not the final, full-scale application.**

-The purpose of this POC is to demonstrate the feasibility and power of the most critical component: **the Semantic Matching Engine**. we are using an already good working S-BERT model for inference and vector embeddings generation. we will fine tune the model furthur for our needs later.
+The purpose of this POC is to demonstrate the feasibility and power of the most critical component: **the Semantic Matching Engine**. we have finetuned a S-BERT model for inference and vector embeddings generation.we used a triplet loss function, with Job Descriptions as the anchor, and one positive and one negative resume for it.Though we are working on furthur using a custom quadruplet loss func for the model to better understand nuances of different resumes.

 ### What this POC does:
 * Provides a simple web interface using **Streamlit**.
 * Takes raw text from a resume and a job description as input.
-* Uses a pre-trained **Sentence-BERT (S-BERT)** model to convert the texts into contextual vector embeddings(although this interface doesnt use our main algorithm like the ranker.py). and a Cross-Encoder to rerank the resumes after matching.
+* Uses a finetuned **Sentence-BERT (S-BERT)** model to convert the texts into contextual vector embeddings(although this interface doesnt use our main algorithm like the ranker.py). and a Cross-Encoder to rerank the resumes after matching.
 * Calculates and displays a **semantic similarity score** that represents the true alignment between the two texts.
-* it also has another (main) script `ranker.py` , which takes a csv with different resumes and job descriptions , and matches top 5 resume for each job description.
+* it also has another (main) script `ranker.py` , which takes a csv with different resumes and job descriptions , and matches top N resume for each job description.
 * the ranker also considers the caste. it gives certain boost to people belonging to a lower caste. we randomize it with some paramaters for now

 ### What this POC does NOT include: